<?xml version="1.0" encoding="utf-8"?>

 Comments, questions and bandwidth fee donations (via PayPal) are welcome.

-Mahalo nui.</description>
+Mahalo nui.]]>

-<pubDate>Tue, 24 Jul 2007 08:25:13 GMT</pubDate>
+<pubDate>Tue, 24 Jul 2007 08:25:13 +0000</pubDate>

 <dc:creator>Alika </dc:creator>

-<enclosure length="63407407" url="http://alter-native-tongue.podOmatic.com/enclosure/2007-07-24T01_25_13-07_00.mp3" type="audio/mpeg"/>
+<enclosure url="https://alter-native-tongue.podomatic.com/enclosure/2007-07-24T01_25_13-07_00.mp3?_=1305605472.346938" length="63407407" type="audio/mpeg"/>

 <itunes:summary>Show Notes: An in-depth look into the intricacies of proper spelling and pronunciation of Hawaiian words.